scds/Predatory-Publishing/instructions.md

 View the original video file [here](https://echo360.ca/media/414bfe00-215e-4887-a12d-a7d37babf2d3/public).

+Please note that at 40:57, Neera says "predatory publishing" when she is actually referring to "predatory conferences."

 Our co-presenters, Neera Bhatnagar and Olga Perkovic, mention the following resources in their talk:

 - McMaster LibGuide on [“How to How To Avoid Predatory Publishers and Conferences”](https://libguides.mcmaster.ca/predatorypublishing)